dashpresshq/archaea/docs/intro.md

 ## What
 Building admin apps is mostly a chore for developers and we tend to find the easiest way to build them, sometimes delegating it to the juniors of the teams.

-With Hadmean, you set up your admin interface as fast as you can type `npx hadmean@latest` and your DB credentials.
+With Hadmean, you set up your admin interface as fast as you can type `npx hadmean` and your DB credentials.

 It is extremely customizable as it gives you a programmatic interface when your requirements are very unique.